openstack-infra/zuul/doc/source/statsd.rst

 Statsd support uses the statsd python module.
 Note that Zuul will start without the statsd python module, so an existing Zuul installation may be missing it.

-The configuration is done via environnement variables STATSD_HOST and STATSD_PORT.
-They are interpreted by the statsd module directly and there is no such paremeter in zuul.conf yet.
+The configuration is done via environment variables STATSD_HOST and STATSD_PORT.
+They are interpreted by the statsd module directly and there is no such parameter in zuul.conf yet.
 Your init script will have to initialize both of them before launching Zuul.

 Your init script most probably loads a configuration file named